A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Introduction

-The non-convex approach directly solves the non-convex least squares formulation without relaxing it.
-It is a two-stage approach that consists of a carefully designed initialization, which ensures the initial point is close enough to the ground truth, and an iterative refinement procedure via the \emph{generalized power method} (GPM)~\cite{journee2010generalized,luss2013conditional,liu2017discrete}.
-The idea of applying GPM to synchronization problems was first introduced in \cite{boumal2016nonconvex} for phase synchronization and then in \cite{chen2018projected} for the joint alignment problem.
-Improved analysis of GPM for phase synchronization can be found in \cite{liu2016estimation,zhong2017near}.
-The advantage of the non-convex approach is that it is much faster and more scalable than the SDP relaxation approach since each iteration involves only matrix-vector multiplications and projections onto the group $\G$.
-As we shall see later, these projections can be computed extremely efficiently for many concrete groups $\G$ of practical relevance.
-Also, the non-convex approach is easy to implement and requires no parameter tuning.
-Despite that the spectral estimator has been shown to be already rate-optimal in certain settings~\cite{boumal2016nonconvex, ling2020near}, as observed in our experiments, the quality of the estimator returned by the non-convex approach initialized by the spectral estimator can be substantially better (see Section~\ref{sec:exp}).
-In other words, we can greatly improve the performance of the spectral estimator by paying a small amount of extra computational cost.
+In recent years, there have been attempts to solve the non-convex least squares formulation of the synchronization problem directly without relaxing it.
+Such a non-convex approach typically has two stages.
+In the first stage, a carefully designed initialization procedure is used to produce a point that is close enough to the ground truth.
+Then, in the second stage, an iterative procedure is used to refine the initial point.
+One procedure that is particularly suitable for the second stage is the \emph{generalized power method} (GPM)~\cite{journee2010generalized,luss2013conditional,liu2017discrete}.
+The idea of applying GPM to synchronization problems was first introduced in \cite{boumal2016nonconvex} for phase synchronization and later further developed in \cite{chen2018projected} for the joint alignment problem and in~\cite{wang2021nonconvex} for the community detection problem.
+In addition, the analysis of GPM in~\cite{boumal2016nonconvex} for phase synchronization was sharpened in~\cite{liu2016estimation,zhong2017near}.
+The advantage of the GPM-based non-convex approach is that it is much faster and more scalable than the SDP relaxation approach, as each iteration of GPM involves only matrix-vector multiplications and projections onto the group $\G$.
+As we shall see later, these projections can be computed efficiently for many concrete groups $\G$ of practical relevance.
+Also, the GPM-based approach is easy to implement and requires no parameter tuning.
+It is worth noting that although spectral-type estimators have been shown to be already qualitatively optimal in certain settings~\cite{boumal2016nonconvex, ling2020near}, we have observed in our experiments that by refining a spectral-type estimator using GPM, the quality of the resulting estimator can be substantially better (see Section~\ref{sec:exp}).
+In other words, we can greatly improve the performance of spectral-type estimators by paying a small amount of extra computational cost.